-ACOG, Committee Opinion No. 651, Menstruation in Girls and Adolescents: Using the Menstrual Cycle as a Vital Sign 2 (Dec.
+22 ACOG, Committee Opinion No. 651, Menstruation in Girls and Adolescents: Using the Menstrual Cycle as a Vital Sign 2 (Dec.
 2015, reaff'd 2020).

-Guttmacher Inst., Fact Sheet, Unintended Pregnancy in the United States (Jan.
+23 Guttmacher Inst., Fact Sheet, Unintended Pregnancy in the United States (Jan.
 2019); Heather D. Boonstra et al., Guttmacher Inst., Abortion in Women's Lives 7, 20 (May 2006).

-Roger Gadsby et al., A Prospective Study of Nausea and Vomiting During Pregnancy, 43 Brit.
+24 Roger Gadsby et al., A Prospective Study of Nausea and Vomiting During Pregnancy, 43 Brit.
 J. of Gen. Prac.
 245, 246 (June 1993).

-gestation.25 It often takes time before patients who have decided that they need to end their pregnancies can access abortion care, given the logistical and financial barriers many face, which include a state-mandated waiting period, health center wait times, and the need to organize funds, transportation, accommodation, childcare, and time off from work.26 Moreover, before six weeks' gestation, physicians cannot always confirm an intrauterine pregnancy via ultrasound and therefore in some cases may not be able to offer an abortion.27
+Even if people suspect that they may be pregnant before six weeks pass, many people are unable to see physicians to confirm their pregnancies, let alone make thoughtful, informed decisions about whether to continue their pregnancies before six weeks' gestation.25 It often takes time before patients who have decided that they need to end their pregnancies can access abortion care, given the logistical and financial barriers many face, which include a state-mandated waiting period, health center wait times, and the need to organize funds, transportation, accommodation, childcare, and time off from work.26 Moreover, before six weeks' gestation, physicians cannot always confirm an intrauterine pregnancy via ultrasound.27